Golden jackal - Canis aureus

 Population status:

-There is little precise data on jackal numbers, but experts estimate that the European population is likely to be between 97,000 and 117,000 individuals.
-Jackals are currently expanding into central and western Europe.
+There is little precise data on jackal numbers, but experts estimate that the European population is likely to be around 150.000 individuals.
+Jackals are currently expanding into central, western and northern Europe.

 Distribution: